AVAILABLE 24/7 | FREE CONSULTATION

 How to Respond If You Are Accused of Assault by Spitting

 Being accused of assault, even for something as seemingly minor as spitting, can be a serious legal matter in New Jersey.
-Understanding how to respond promptly and appropriately can help protect your rights and improve your chances of achieving a favorable outcome.
+Responding promptly and appropriately is key to protecting your rights and improving your chances of achieving a favorable outcome.

 Steps to Take Immediately After Being Accused